zuzannna/jekyll-now/_posts/2017-5-9-Recommendation-System-with-Spark.md

 </pre>

 Then, Jupyter Notebook will run on <code>localhost:8888</code>, your Spark cluster UI on <code>localhost:8080</code> and Spark Jobs on <code>localhost:4040</code>.
-Those tips come from **Austin Ouyang** who wrote a great step-by-step <a href="http://blog.insightdatalabs.com/jupyter-on-apache-spark-step-by-step/">intro</a> and gave a two day workshop at Insight Labs that I attended (and you can sign up for too:).
+Those tips come from **Austin Ouyang** who wrote a great step-by-step [intro](http://blog.insightdatalabs.com/jupyter-on-apache-spark-step-by-step/) and gave a two day workshop at Insight Labs that I attended (and you can sign up for too:).

 ### Machine learning and collaborative filtering with Spark: